Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning: MIAs against Federated Prompt-Tuning

 \section{MIAs against Federated Prompt-Tuning}

 In this section, we present the formulation and workflow of \textsc{PromptMIA}.
 An overview of the attack is shown in Fig.~\ref{fig:mia}.
-Rather than analyzing model gradients or outputs like previous MIA approaches, \textsc{PromptMIA} operates by injecting adversarial prompts $\mathcal{P_\textsc{adv}}$ into the shared prompt pool $\mathcal{P_\textsc{global}}$ prior to a training round.
-These prompts are associated with adversarial key vectors $\mathcal{K_\textsc{adv}}$ tied to a target sample $\mathcal{T}$ and are designed to be activated only when $\mathcal{T}$ is present in a client's data.
-As clients select and update prompts using query-key matching mechanism (Eq. \ref{eq:cosinedistance}) based on their local data, the server can monitor which injected prompts are modified and use this as a membership signal.
-This method leverages the prompt update mechanism as a covert privacy channel, enabling accurate membership inference.
+Unlike prior approaches that rely on gradients, model weights, or auxiliary datasets to train shadow models, \textsc{PromptMIA} operates by injecting adversarial prompts $\mathcal{P_\textsc{adv}}$ into the shared prompt pool $\mathcal{P_\textsc{global}}$ prior to a training round.
+These prompts are associated with adversarial key vectors $\mathcal{K_\textsc{adv}}$ and are designed to be selected only when target sample $\mathcal{T}$ is present in a client's data.
+As clients select and update prompts (Eq. \ref{eq:cosinedistance}), the server can monitor which injected prompts are modified and use this as a membership signal.
+This method exploits prompt updates as a privacy channel to infer membership in a single round, reducing both computational cost and adversarial assumptions.